Buying a new build: Everything you need to know

 6. Apply for a mortgage

 Now it’s time to start the formal mortgage application process.
-If you’ve hired a mortgage broker, they’ll submit the mortgage application for you.
-You won’t have to spend your lunch breaks on the phone to the bank or deal with piles of paperwork.
+If you’ve hired a mortgage broker, they’ll submit the mortgage application for you, which means you won’t have to spend your lunch breaks on the phone to the bank or deal with piles of paperwork.
+They'll do all the admin work, including liaising with your lender, as well as the seller and solicitors.

 7. Pay your home exchange deposit